Loading... Please wait...

 Over the years, she designed and knit and crocheted hundreds of sweaters, scarves, purses, and shawls (even toilet roll and seat covers for her relatives!) as gifts or for her personal collection.
 She even knit her own wedding dress!
 A local gown maker in LA worked with her to design the silk A-line, strapless dress and allowed her to knit and bead the lace that decorated the bodice and train.
 Katherine also knit a matching silk shawl, putting on the last beads just nights before the wedding.

-Finally, with the encouragement of friends and family who have long admired her knitting and crochet talent (as well as her 3 hand-looms and her breath-taking stash of fabulous yarns and knitting and crochet books!), she took the career leap from Internet executive to Knitwear and Crochet Designer and Instructor.
+Finally, with the encouragement of friends and family who have long admired her knitting and crochet talent (as well as her 3 hand looms and her breath-taking stash of fabulous yarns and knitting and crochet books!), she took the career leap from Internet executive to Knitwear and Crochet Designer and Instructor.

 She first launched Katherine Lee Knitwear, her finished knitwear line, featuring hand-loomed sweaters and accessories made in luxurious fibers, like Peruvian Baby Alpaca.
 And then came Sweaterbabe.com, featuring her exclusive hand knitting and crochet patterns and providing information on her knitting and crochet classes.

 Katherine taught hundreds of students in Los Angeles at some of the local yarn stores and at her home studio (Knitting Basics I was her most popular class!).
 She also taught private 1-on-1 and group classes for a few years.
 Her students were amazed at her patience!
-And with her 25+ years of knitting and crocheting experience, she was able to share a wealth of tips and information.
+And with her many years of knitting and crocheting experience, she was able to share a wealth of tips and information.

 She did a guest appearance on the new DIY show "Uncommon Threads" which first aired in the summer of 2006.
 In the episode, called "The Crochet Class", Katherine teaches 3 knitters how to crochet by stepping them through an easy crochet shawl.